Pathway to do Internship at Fujitsu Limited JAPAN

 During my 5 weeks of internship, I was assigned with a project which at first I really didn’t know I could do it within the certain time given.
 The project was a completely new thing for me that I have never tried it in college before.
 However, as the time went by, I found it pretty challenging because the tool/system I created will be useful for my department’s project documentation in the future.
 Also, I saw the other senior engineers in my department as pro in the field I was working on but they always assisted me if I need any help.

-4. How was my internship in Fujitsu Japan? ( what I did ?
-How was co-workers ? )
+4. How was my internship in Fujitsu Japan? ( what did I do ?
+How about my co-workers ?
+Are they nice )

 Likewise, this internship gave me many opportunities to have business meeting with so many well-known telecom provider companies in Asia including my country.
 I learned the new technology Fujitsu offered to the clients and had a discussion.
 This kind of activity allowed me to think deeper and dig my knowledge further to find the new idea or improvement in order to create a better tomorrow with technology.

-As a Muslim, I may have a different culture with Japanese such as specific praying time in a day and prohibition from drinking alcohol or eating certain foods.
-Gladly, everyone in the office was understanding my circumstances.
+As a Muslim, there are some difference in terms of culture such as specific praying time in a day and prohibition from drinking alcohol or eating certain foods.
+Gladly, everyone in the office are very respectful towards my belief and circumstances.
 I was facilitated with one private room in the office which I could use it for praying even during office hour.
 Moreover, it was Ramadhan (holy month when all Muslim do fasting) during more than half of my internship period.
 I was surprised that most of the co-workers in my department were knowing about Ramadhan and gave me high tolerance regarding my belief.
 Luckily, I didn’t meet any difficulty in keeping my worship in Japan.

 Also, all of the employee are very kind to me.
 During my 5 weeks internship, we had a dinner party once a week to celebrate many things including my welcoming and farewell.